shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ###Dates
-It would be great if you are in Toronto by Wednesday afternoon (May 6th), so we can party our asses off on Wednesday, Thursday and Friday.
+It would be great if you are in Toronto by Wednesday afternoon (May 6th 2015), so we can party our asses off on Wednesday, Thursday and Friday.
+You

-####Pre-Party
+Pre-Party
 * Date: TBD most likely Friday May 8th 2015
 * Location: TBD most likely Downtown Toronto